-Currently, the fee for an Indefinite Leave to Remain application is £2,389.
+As of February 2023, the fee for an Indefinite Leave to Remain application is £2,404.
 It’s important to remember that there will be other costs involved, such as the Life in the UK and English language tests unless of course, you are exempt from those requirements.
 The translation of documents will also need to be arranged by yourself, which will also come at an additional cost.

 How long before an Indefinite Leave to Remain decision is made?

 You can usually expect a home office’s decision to be made within six months of the application being received.
 This is assuming the Home Office has no concerns with your application, which could cause some delays.

 For instance, you may be required to provide some additional information that could cause some delays in the decision on your application.
 This is why it’s imperative the application form is filled out to the highest possible standard and all of your supporting documentation is included.

 The supporting documentation will depend largely on your circumstances.
 Our highly-trained lawyers are experts in Indefinite Leave to Remain and UK immigration.
 They can provide guidance on the application process and assist you with submitting all the necessary evidence, so give us a call today on (number) for more information.

 Indefinite Leave to Remain Application with Skilled Worker Visa (Tier 2)